 (Southern District of New York).
 Represented Ricoh in patent licensing dispute involving digital cameras.

 Genentech, Inc. and City of Hope v.
-Glaxo Group Limited, et al.
+Glaxo Group Ltd., et al.

-BASF Agro B.V. et al. v.
-Cheminova, Inc.; BASF Agro B.V. et al. v.
-Makhteshim Agan of North America Inc. et al.
+BASF Agro B.V., et al. v.
+Cheminova, Inc. and BASF Agro B.V., et al. v.
+Makhteshim Agan of North America, Inc., et al.

 Distribution of the 2004 and 2005 Cable Royalty Funds

 (Copyright Royalty Board).
-Represented ASCAP in dispute over distribution of the Section 111 cable compulsory copyright royalty fund.
+Represented music performing rights organization ASCAP in dispute over distribution of the Section 111 cable compulsory copyright royalty fund.
+Second-chaired direct and rebuttal trials in support of music’s and ASCAP’s share of the royalty fund.

 In the Matter of Certain Short Wavelength Semiconductor Lasers and Products Containing Same

 (International Trade Commission, 337-TA-627).
-Represented Nichia and Panasonic as Respondents in patent investigation involving gallium nitride-based semiconductor lasers and Blu-ray Disc™ devices.
+Represented Nichia and Panasonic as respondents in patent investigation involving gallium nitride-based semiconductor lasers and Blu-ray Disc™ devices.
+Settled favorably as part of a global settlement of litigation.

 (New York Supreme Court).
 Represented MTH in theft of trade secret litigation relating to electronic trading.